Post by: Angie Knowles, ECO Canada

 One of the best advantages of taking PD is the opportunity to learn something unique that isn’t available through your current on-the-job training.
 If your goal is to set yourself apart as an indispensable, key contributor at work, targeted PD courses can be a great option.

-The main challenge is figuring out which skills or knowledge areas you want to focus on, since these should be both relevant to the work you do and currently lacking amongst your existing team members.
+The main challenge is figuring out which skills or knowledge areas you want to focus on since these should be both relevant to the work you do and currently lacking amongst your existing team members.

 Not sure where to start?
 We looked at the required competencies for 14 different environmental specialization areas.
-See these specializations and associated competencies.

 Sign 5: You’ve learned multiple (and often contradictory) ways to perform key tasks in your role.
 Things would be a lot easier if you had a single best approach.